stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 registered organisation are used and therefore prevents the same organisation name to be spelled in multiple ways.

+The `<responsibleparties>` element contains a mapping between keywords and responsible parties element.
+The construct is similar to the approach taken for the `<organisation>` element.

 Service taxonomy
 ----------------